 Most pancreatic cancers start in this part of the pancreas.
 Pancreatic juices contain

-chemicals called enzymes that help you digest food.
-The pancreas releases these juices
+chemicals called enzymes that help break down food.
+The pancreas releases these enzymes

-when during meals.
-The juices enter your intestine through tubes called ducts.
+during meals.
+The enzymes go into your intestine through small tubes called ducts.
 The

 comes from the liver and gallbladder.
-The juices from the pancreas mix with other
+The enzymes from the pancreas mix with other

-substances from the liver and gallbladder.
-The merged ducts open into the first part
+substances coming from the liver and gallbladder.
+The merged ducts open into the first

-of the small intestine (duodenum).
-In the duodenum, the juices help break down fats,
+part of the small intestine (called the duodenum).
+In the duodenum, the enzymes help

-sugars, and proteins from the food you eat.
+break down fats, sugars, and proteins in the food you eat.

-The endocrine pancreas makes hormones that are released into the blood.
-They help control how your body
+The endocrine pancreas makes many hormones that are released into the blood.
+They help control how your

-works.
-The pancreatic endocrine cells are arranged in small clumps called islets of
+body works.
+The pancreatic endocrine cells are arranged in small clumps called islets

-Langerhans.
-They make many hormones, including insulin and glucagon.
+of Langerhans.
+Two important hormones made here are insulin and glucagon.
 These hormones

 help your body use and store the energy created from the food you eat.
 A small number